cssnano/cssnano/CONTRIBUTING.md

 help by reviewing pull requests; even leaving a thumbs up reaction is better than nothing at all.
 Helping us to review means less time is wasted by all of us if a buggy release is cut.

-### Write code

-We recommend that you look in the issue tracker to find anything tagged [help wanted][help wanted]; that's the first port of call for getting stuck in and writing code.
-If there's any other open issues that you think you can tackle, please comment on the thread expressing your interest.

-If you have an idea for some functionality which doesn't have an issue tracking it, then please open an issue before writing a pull request.
-We find it more helpful to discuss your requirements before writing any code.

 ### Talk with us!